HangfireIO/Hangfire.Documentation/background-processing/placing-processing-into-another-process.rst

 ---------------

 * Your background processing consumes **too much CPU or other resources**, and this decreases main application's performance.
 So you want to use separate machine for processing background jobs.
-* You have long-running jobs that **are constantly being aborted** (retrying, aborted, retried again and so on) due to regular shutdowns of the main application.
+* You have long-running jobs that **are constantly aborted** (retrying, aborted, retried again and so on) due to regular shutdowns of the main application.
 So you want to use separate process with increased lifetime (and you can't use :doc:`always running mode <../deployment-to-production/making-aspnet-app-always-running>` for your web application).
 * *Do you have other suggestions?
 Please post them in the comment form below*.

 You can stop processing background jobs in your main application by simply removing the instantiation of the ``BackgroundJobServer`` class (if you create it manually) or removing an invocation of the ``UseServer`` method from your OWIN configuration class.